 How Does Debt Mediation Work?

-Debt mediator differs from other options like bankruptcy and debt consolidation because it involves a mediator working on your behalf.
-A trained mediator acts as an intermediary between you and your lenders.
-They negotiate extended repayment terms, reduced principal amounts, or reduced interest rates.
+Debt mediation differs from other options like bankruptcy and debt consolidation because it involves a mediator working on your behalf.
+A trained debt mediator acts as a neutral third-party intermediary between you and your lenders.
+They act as a facilitator to negotiate extended repayment terms, reduced principal amounts, or reduced interest rates.

-Debt mediators can help you create a customized repayment plan to ensure affordability.
-Once you reach a resolution, payments will typically be made to a separate bank account until you have saved enough to repay the settlement amount.
+Debt mediators can help you negotiate a settlement amount and/or create a customized repayment plan to ensure the borrower's future payments are affordable.
+Once you reach a resolution, payments will typically be made to a separate bank account until you have saved enough to pay the agreed-upon settlement amount.
 It's important to remember that this does not mean full debt forgiveness.
 Only a portion of your original debt amount may be reduced.

 Professional debt mediation can offer you a number of advantages when compared to negotiating credit card debt and other unsecured debts on your own.
 Professional mediators are experts in negotiations and conflict resolution.
 They can improve your chances of resolving debts successfully and cost-effectively.